loglux/vpnpolicy/README.md

 In case if the list exceeds 1530 limit, it will be cut off at this point.

 The 'Description' field is limited to ten symbols, to save more space for rules.
 The script automatically cuts off all symbols that exceed this ten symbols limit.
+You can increase this limit changing 'name_length' parameter.

 ## Useful references:
 https://github.com/RMerl/asuswrt-merlin.ng/wiki/Policy-based-routing